panderson54/panderson54.github.io/docs/_pages/work.md

 - Engineering mentorship and career growth

 If you want to talk about work feel free to email me or reach out on LinkedIn.
-I am not actively looking for new opportunities at this time.